andrew/ultimate-awesome/README.md

 - [awesome-linux-zh](https://github.com/cdoco/awesome-linux-zh) - 🐧 适用于 Linux 下的应用程序，软件，工具和其他材料.
 - [awesome-AI-kubernetes](https://github.com/CognonicLabs/awesome-AI-kubernetes) - :snowflake: :whale:  Awesome tools and libs for AI, Deep Learning, Machine Learning, Computer Vision, Data Science, Data Analytics and Cognitive Computing that are baked in the oven to be Native on Kubernetes and Docker with Python, R, Scala, Java, C#, Go, Julia, C++ etc.
 - [Awesome-BaseScript](https://github.com/ConnectAI-E/Awesome-BaseScript) - 🍻 飞书多维表格扩展脚本项目汇总 A curated list of awesome lark-base script resources, demo, libraries, tools and more.
-- [awesome-official-courses](https://github.com/Dionakra/awesome-official-courses) - List of technology related courses which have certificate of completition from their creators.
-- [awesome-ml-gen-ai-elixir](https://github.com/georgeguimaraes/awesome-ml-gen-ai-elixir) - A curated list of Machine Learning libraries and resources for the Elixir programming language. .
 - [awesome-elasticsearch-cn](https://github.com/ginobefun/awesome-elasticsearch-cn) - ElasticSearch中文相关资料整理，包括书籍、视频、博文等。.
 - [awesome-cabal](https://github.com/kowainik/awesome-cabal) - 💫 A curated list of awesome resources for the Haskell Cabal build tool.
 - [awesome-shopify](https://github.com/LeCoupa/awesome-shopify) - 👩‍🎓👨‍🎓 Must-read articles, videos and books for store owners, app and theme developers.